 The Council surveyor for the tunnel informed me that the tunnel moves with the tide, “achieving a banana like shape when the tide is fully out”.

-The tunnel has been open for 113 years now.
-Other than a couple of dramatic moments during WWII, it’s hardly changed at all (apart, perhaps, from the replacement of the lifts and liftkeepers).
-We just got older…..
+The tunnel has been open for 115 years now, and has hardly changed at all (apart, perhaps, from the replacement of the lifts and liftkeepers).
+In 2019, friends and family are still making their way through….